Prince Jaime, Duke of Noto: Marriage and issue

 On 25 September 2021 at Monreale Cathedral in Palermo, Jaime married Lady Charlotte Lindesay-Bethune, youngest daughter of James Lindesay-Bethune, 16th Earl of Lindsay, and his wife, Diana Mary Chamberlayne-Macdonald.

 On 13 October 2023, the Duke and Duchess of Noto had their first child in London – a daughter named Francesca Sofía.

+On 19 November 2025, the Duke and Duchess of Noto had their second child in London – a daughter named Ines.